Skip to main content

 Yes.
 CVE-2025-54135 and CVE-2025-54136 were both real remote-code-execution-class vulnerabilities in the cloud-brokered agent architecture.
 Cursor patched them.
 The architectural pattern that made them possible (cloud broker plus remote server trust) has not changed.

-No. Bodega One is a commercial product with a one-time purchase license.
+No. Bodega One Code is a commercial product with a free Personal tier and a one-time-purchase commercial license.
 Your data stays on your machine.
 The code stays on ours.
 If open source is a requirement, Continue.dev, Kilo Code, or Void Editor are the options on this list.

-Your license is a one-time purchase.
-An acquisition cannot reprice software you already bought.
+Your license is free for Personal use or a one-time purchase for commercial.
+An acquisition cannot reprice software you already have.
 This is a direct contrast to subscription tooling, where an acquirer can change the pricing model on everyone at once.
 See also: Windsurf in July 2025.

 The switch